Vandorr/kubifaktorium/README.md

  * German: Translation by Mirko.
  * Hungarian: Translation by Vandorr.
  * Portuguese: Translation by HarD-BR and Lariro.
+ * Traditional Chinese: Translation by Apophis Lee and Cathern.
+ * Simplified Chinese: Translation by Law_4x.

 # More on Kubifaktorium